Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 of being un-nominated.
 It also disables the validator for the remainder of the current era and removes the offending validator from the next election.

-AXIASolar allows some validators to be disabled, but if the number of disabled validators gets too large, AXIASolar will trigger a new validator election to get a full set.
+AXIACoin allows some validators to be disabled, but if the number of disabled validators gets too large, AXIACoin will trigger a new validator election to get a full set.
 Disabled validators will need to resubmit their intention to validate and regarner support from nominators.

 For more on chilling, see the [How to Chill][] page on this wiki.